Sexual Health Educator Program (SHEP)

 This 1-day training is designed to help educators extend comprehensive sex education to young people and adults with cognitive disabilities.
 It can be added on to any type of SHEP, or can stand alone.
 To find out where we’re headed next, visit the “Upcoming Events” tab.

 Whether you have a couple of hours or a couple of days, we can build a training agenda to meet your needs!
+All trainings are virtual due to COVID-19 restrictions.
 Keep reading to check out the available modules, and reach out to us at Professional.Development@pprm.org with questions or when you’re ready to book!

 After briefly reviewing key components of adolescent development, an application activity allows participants to apply this information to real-life scenarios and identify age-appropriate content using a variety of resources.

 This session introduces a question protocol to identify, classify and practice strategies for addressing the types of questions young people often ask about sex.

 To start the session, participants will develop a shared understanding of consent.
 We will then review examples of consent throughout recent pop culture history, briefly discuss the consent laws in your state, and close by providing skills and tools educators can use to build a culture of consent in their education spaces.

 This topic, adapted from Advocates for Youth, presents a holistic theoretical model of sexuality.
 The activity helps participants understand how the multifaceted nature of sexuality can affect both the way we teach as well as the way youth learn about it.